Repozirk/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Converting "my pictures" to 32x32 pixels by cv2.resize(img, (32, 32)) returned following picture quality:

+[image6]: ./resize_my_images.png "Resize My Images"

+Difficult to classifiy are pictures, where the traffic sign is small compared to the image area.
+Because of the 32x32 size, samll traffic signs will not have the characteristic markers known by the NN.
+So the NN will fail on too small signs compared toe the picture area.
+Another challange are traffic signs which are shown in a different angle.
+A solution for this problem would be arifical training data created by image manipulations.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction:

+[image4]: ./prediction_of_my_images.png "Prediction of My Images"

+The Test Accuracy = 0.600 using "My Pictures"

+As alredy mentioned before, the NN has problems with pictures where the traffic sign is small compared to the picture area.
+The NN also fails on pictures showing the traffic sign with an angle.
+I tink more training date with the properties as described would improve the performance of the NN.
+Fortunately these additional training data could be created by manipulated pictures from the original training set.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

+The NN fails on follwing traffic signs:
+0: Speed Limit 30km/h: Unfortunately it is not in the top 5 softmax probabilities
+7: Pedestrians: In this case the NN has a very high probability for the General Caution traffic sign.
+The reason for this might be the angle and the size of the traffic sign.
+Pedestrians is on place 5 of softmax probabilities
+8: Children crossing: Unfortunately it is not in the top 5 sofmax probabilities
+9: No passing: No passing is on place 2 of softmax probabilities, but with a poor sofmax probability

+[image5]: ./softmax_probabilities_of_my_images.png "Softmax Probabilities"